Gesee-y/HiBitSets.jl/README.md

 - Layer 0: raw bits

-- Layer 1: one bit per 64-bit chunk of Layer 0
+- Layer 1: one bit per n-bit chunk of Layer 0

-- Layer 2: one bit per 64-bit chunk of Layer 1
+- Layer 2: one bit per n-bit chunk of Layer 1

 … and so on